313: Earth vs. the Spider

 Big sweaty men working long hours to get the job done!
 Desperately in need of Aqua Velva.

 Aqua Velva is a brand of men’s grooming products, including cologne and aftershave, that was introduced by the JB Williams Co. in 1917.
 In 2010 its traditional glass bottles were replaced with plastic, reportedly at customer request, although some customers complained about the switch and kept their old glass bottles on hand to use for refills

 Stay off the moors!

-A reference to the 1981 comedy-horror film An American Werewolf in London, where the hero is warned, more than once, to “Stay on the road.
+In the 1981 comedy-horror film An American Werewolf in London, two American tourists are warned, more than once, “Stay on the road.
 Keep clear of the moors.”

 Didn’t that belong to the drummer in Def Leppard?